gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-load-obj.md

 `o` specifies the following items belong to the named "object".
 It's not really clear how to use this.
-Can we have a file with just `o` but no `usemat`?
+Can we have a file with just `o` but no `usemtl`?
 Let's assume yes.

 ```js
 function parseOBJ(text) {